 Option 2: Submit Deposit Only

-Written cancellations (post, fax, or email) received four weeks prior to camp start date will receive a refund less the $100 non-refundable deposit fee.
+Written cancellations (post or email) received four weeks prior to camp start date will receive a refund less the $100 non-refundable deposit fee.
 No refunds are given within four weeks of camp start date; substitutions are accepted.

 Meet the Dance Instructors

-Heather Klopchin, Associate Professor and Chair of the St. Olaf Dance Department, teaches technique classes in Ballet and Modern Dance, as well as Dance in the United States, a theory class which combines classroom and studio experiences.
-She is co-artistic director and choreographer for St. Olaf’s student company, Companydance©.
-Heather is a principal artist with Stuart Pimsler Dance and Theater, and she has danced with other Minneapolis companies including ARENA Dances, Zenon Dance Company, Eclectic Edge Ensemble.
-Heather holds an MFA degree in Dance Choreography and Performance from the University of Illinois at Urbana-Champaign.
+Heather Klopchin, associate professor and chair of the St. Olaf Dance Department and co-artistic director and choreographer for St. Olaf’s student company, Companydance©.
+Heather is a principal artist with Stuart Pimsler Dance and Theater and has danced with other Minneapolis companies including ARENA Dances, Zenon Dance Company, and Eclectic Edge Ensemble.
+Heather holds an M.F.A. degree in dance choreography and performance from the University of Illinois at Urbana Champaign.

-Anthony Roberts, St. Olaf Dance Artist in Residence, teaches Modern Dance technique, Dance Anatomy & Kinesiology, conditioning, screendance, and he is co-artistic director and choreographer for St. Olaf’s student company, Companydance©.
+Anthony Roberts is St. Olaf dance artist in residence and co-artistis director and choreographer for St. Olaf’s student company, Companydance©.
 Anthony danced professionally with Repertory Dance Theatre and Ririe-Woodbury Dance Company in Salt Lake City, Utah; Sharir Dance Company in Austin, Texas; and the Jacob’s Pillow’s Men Dancers: The Ted Shawn Legacy.
-Anthony holds an MFA in Dance with a Dance Technology Emphasis from Arizona State University.
+Anthony holds an M.F.A. degree in dance with a dance technology emphasis from Arizona State University.

-Anne von Bibra, Assistant Professor of Dance, teaches technique classes in Ballroom, International, and American Dance, as well as World Dance Traditions, a combined theory and movement class.
-Anne performed with Avaz International Dance Theatre and Karpatok Hungarian Folk Dance Ensemble in Los Angeles and Minneapolis-based Ethnic Dance Theater, for which she is a resident choreographer.
+Anne von Bibra, assistant professor of dance, performed with Avaz International Dance Theatre and Karpathok Hungarian Folk Dance Ensemble in Los Angeles and Minneapolis-based Ethnic Dance Theater, for which she is a resident choreographer.
 Anne currently performs Javanese dance in Sumunar Gamelan and Dance Ensemble in St. Paul.
-Anne holds a Masters in Dance with a specialization in Ethnology from the University of California, Los Angeles.
+Anne holds an M.F.A. degree in dance with a specialization in ethnology from the University of California-Los Angeles.

-Arneshia Williams, Visiting Assistant Professor of Dance at St. Olaf, teaches technique classes in Hip Hop and African Fusion, and classes combining theory and movement, Introduction to Dance and Dance in the United States.
+Arneshia Williams, is a visiting assistant professor of Dance at St. Olaf.
 Her performance opportunities include Jacquelyn Stokes/The Dance Collective, Minister Gail-Faust/4Trinity Evangelistic Dance, Gesel Mason, Millicent Johnnie, Larry Southall, Teena Marie, and Helanius Wilkins.
-Arneshia holds an MFA in Dance with an emphasis in Religion from the University of Colorado Boulder, where she also received a Certificate in Comparative Ethnic Studies.
+Arneshia holds an M.F.A. degree in dance with an emphasis in religion from the University of Colorado-Boulder, where she also received a certiﬁcate in comparative ethnic studies.

 2-3 p.m.
 Check-in